honcharov-danylo/llm_project/README_OrangeGrid.md

         * "env_path"

 ## Todos other
+* finetuning_skip.py
+    * check truncation in formatting_prompts_func().
+Added special tokens to check limit of max_sequence length.
+"Token indices sequence length is longer than the specified maximum sequence length for this model"
+    * logging doesn't seem to work.
+Don't see anything at stdout at any rate.
+Maybe no logger set up?
 * clean.py is pretty messy
 * use "clean_scripts/logs_cleaning/" or reate clean_scripts/log/ if it doesn't exist.
 Cleaning script condor job requires clean_scripts/log/ directory, fails otherwise.
 But .gitignore removes log/.
 * make use of different models easier: